Seeing A Doctor

-In order to receive compensation for your Medical Bills is it imperative that you go to one of the physicians that is posted by your employer.
-This list of physicians should be printed on 8.5 ́x 14” paper titled "OFFICIAL NOTICE" and that the business you work for operates under the Georgia Workers’ Compensation Law.
-The list will also contain the following information for each of the authorized physicians:
+In order to receive compensation for your Medical Bills is it imperative that you go to one of the physicians that are posted by your employer.
+There are three types of methods that can be used for your physician referral:

-- The Panel of Physicians Method.
-This method must contain a minimum of six (6) qualified physicians that you may go to and the panel must include four (4) Qualified Physicians, One (1) Orthopedic Surgeon, and a Minority Physician.
+- The panel of physicians method: This method must contain a minimum of six qualified physicians that you may go to and the panel must include four qualified physicians, one orthopedic surgeon and a minority physician.

-- The Workers’ Compensation Managed Care Organization (WC/MCO) Method which offers a choice of treating physicians from many disciplines and this is a much larger choice of physicians.
+- The workers’ compensation managed care organization (WC/MCO) method: This offers a choice of treating physicians from many disciplines and this is a much larger choice of physicians.

-If you need surgery, then prior to scheduling any surgery for an injury that was on the job, except in the case of an emergency, then your physician will notify your Employer or your Workers’ Compensation Provider and they will make sure the necessary arrangements are made for your surgery.
-If you need a CT or MRI Scan, then your physician will make arrangements for said tests.
-If you need Physical Therapy, then your physician will refer you to a provider of Physical Therapy Services.
+If you need surgery, then prior to scheduling any surgery for an injury that was on the job, except in the case of an emergency, then your physician will notify your employer or your workers’ compensation provider and they will make sure the necessary arrangements are made for your surgery.
+If you need a CT or MRI Scan, then your physician will arrange for said tests.
+If you need physical therapy, then your physician will refer you to a provider of physical therapy services.

-You are also entitled to be reimbursed for expenses that you have incurred in order to receive your medical treatment including, but not limited to, mileage, lodging, and meals.
-It is important that you check with your Attorney or other Workers’ Compensation Professional before incurring these expenses, however, so that you are sure that you can be reimbursed for the same.
+You are also entitled to be reimbursed for expenses that you have incurred in order to receive your medical treatment including, but not limited to, mileage, lodging and meals.
+It is important that you check with your attorney or other workers’ compensation professionals before incurring these expenses, however, so that you are sure that you can be reimbursed for the same.

-It is required by Law, that expenses that are approved will be reimbursed within fifteen (15) days of your submission of proof of said expenses.
+It is required by law, that expenses that are approved will be reimbursed within 15 days of your submission of proof of said expenses.
 If you are not reimbursed within 15 days, then penalties will be added in addition to the reimbursement amounts that are properly documented and received.
-If you fail to submit your approved expenses within one (1) year from the date of service, then you will have effectively waived your right to reimbursement so it is very important that you keep good documentation of your expenses and timely submit said expenses.
+If you fail to submit your approved expenses within one year from the date of service, then you will have effectively waived your right to reimbursement so it is very important that you keep good documentation of your expenses and timely submit said expenses.

-If you have any questions about Medical Bills and Medical Bill Reimbursement, then please do not hesitate to Contact Us by any or all of the following means for more information: By phone at (770) 865-8654 and (813) 363-6664, by email at firstname.lastname@example.org, and/or through our Contact Form on our website.
+If you have any questions about medical bills and medical bill reimbursement, then please do not hesitate to contact us at 770-865-8654, by email at email@example.com or through our contact form on our website.
 We are here to assist you and we look forward to hearing from you soon.